Home » About » FAQs

 The school year runs from early September to late June.

-Ambrit school holidays are longer than most national systems.
-There are two half-term breaks; one in late October/early November and another in February.
-The school is typically closed for up to three weeks at the end of December/beginning of January and is also closed for up to two weeks at Easter.
-The school is also closed when Italian public holidays are observed.
+The school is typically closed for up to three weeks at the end of December/beginning of January and is also closed for one week at Easter.

 Parents